-This guide to licensure for foreign applicants provides an overview of each pathway to U.S. licensure-including the Foreign Architect Path, Foreign Educated Path, and mutual recognition agreements.
+This guide to licensure for applicants outside the U.S. provides an overview of each pathway to U.S. licensure-including the International Architect Path, Internationally Educated Path, and mutual recognition agreements.

-Read through our guide to learn which path is the best fit for you and understand the requirements you'll need to meet in order to become an architect in the United States.
+Read through our guide to learn which path is the best fit for you and understand the requirements you'll need to meet in order to become an architect in the United States